Topological superconductivity induced by spin-orbit coupling, perpendicular magnetic field and superlattice potential: Results

 { \it Both superlattice potential and SOC:} Finally, including both a single-particle potential and SOC leads to a considerable enhancement of non-Abelian TSC in the phase diagram.
 Fig. \ref{pd} (e) shows the phase diagram for $V_{\rm sp} = 0.1$ and $V_{\rm SO} = 0.1$, and Fig. \ref{pd} (f) shows the phase diagram for $V_{\rm sp} = 0.2$ and $V_{\rm SO} = 0.1$.
 Non-Abelian TSC, which is marked using small red stars in the phase diagram, generally appears at the boundary between the quantum Hall insulator and superconducting phases, particularly along broadened Landau level spikes.
-Plots of the maximum absolute value of the pairing potential, the BdG spectral gap ($\delta E$), and the Chern number (C), for parameters along the blue line in Fig. \ref{pd} (e) and the green line in Fig. \ref{pd} (f), are shown in Fig. \ref{data2} and Fig. \ref{data3}, respectively.
+Plots of the maximum absolute value of the pairing potential, the BdG spectral gap ($\delta E$), and the Chern number (C), for parameters along the blue line in Fig. \ref{pd} (e) and the green line in Fig. \ref{pd} (f), are shown in the middle panel of Fig. \ref{full-data} and the right panel of Fig. \ref{full-data}, respectively.
 Points where the system is in the non-Abelian phase are denoted with red stars.
-Oscillations can be seen in Fig. \ref{data2} (a), and to a lesser degree in Fig. \ref{data3} (a) (since the interaction strength is larger, the LL structure is more strongly altered by the pairing potential), which reflect the Landau level spikes.
+Oscillations can be seen in Fig. \ref{full-data} (a) (middle panel), and to a lesser degree in Fig. \ref{full-data} (a) (right panel), which reflect the Landau level spikes.
 The spectral gaps are about an order of magnitude less than the cyclotron energy, at points where non-Abelian TSC appears.
-We again see that the Chern number may change despite the spectral gap not closing, indicating first-order transitions between states with different Chern numbers \cite{Ezawa2013}.
+Again, we find topological phase transitions that come in the two varieties mentioned above (gap-closing and first-order).